 OUR PARTNERS

-Leatherhead Community Hub is an umbrella organisation that brings together eight local organisations, who are already active in the North Leatherhead community.
+Leatherhead Community Hub is an umbrella organisation that brings together seven local organisations, who are already active in the North Leatherhead community.
 Co-locating in a single community hub will help us to achieve far more than we can do on our own.

 Born out of B@titude and run by the same dedicated team, The Hive is a creative arts project that was based at the former Children’s Centre prior to lockdown.
 The Hive, led by Marion Stanway, is now welcoming adults to its new home at LCH to enjoy and explore art, colour, sewing, knitting, drawing and more.